-Driven to Write (with no thought to our own safety) addresses the big one.
+Driven to Write (with little thought for his own safety) addresses the big one.

-It’s somewhat overdue.
-In every Jaguar aficionado’s lifetime one has to approach X200 and try, (now come on, stop giggling back there) really try to view it with something remotely akin to an objective gaze.
-Because for many of us, it’s the Sargasso Sea of Jaguars.
+In every Jaguar aficionado’s lifetime he must approach X200 and try, really try to view it with something remotely akin to an objective gaze.
+Because, let us not mince words, it’s the Sargasso Sea of Jaguars.
 The mad aunt in the attic, the great un-namable.
 But has sufficient time elapsed to view the S-Type with a modicum of dispassion?
-While remaining something of an ecumenical matter, that is something at least worth addressing.

-It remains unclear who actually penned X200 and owing to this lack of attribution, it has latterly been (probably unfairly) placed at (former Jaguar Design Director) Geoff Lawson’s door.
-Now it’s known that Jaguar had planned (and partly styled) a car in this idiom during their brief period of independence, but it wasn’t until Ford took over in 1989 that the combination of Jack Telnack, William Clay Ford and latterly, the fragrant J. Mays saw Jaguar’s stylistic direction going maximum-Morse.
-Because, say what you will about Lawson, the pre-Ford designs emanating from Browns Lane (and later, Whitley) while honouring the past, were not pastiche.
+Unsurprisingly, nobody has owned up to designing X200 and owing to a lack of reliable attribution, it has been (perhaps unfairly) placed at (former Jaguar Design Director) Geoff Lawson’s door.
+But while it is known that Jaguar had planned (and partly styled) a car in this idiom during the 1980s, it wasn’t until the Ford takeover that the combination of Jack Telnack and William Clay Ford Jr saw Jaguar’s stylistic direction going maximum-Morse.
+Because, say what you will about Mr. Lawson, the designs emanating from Whitley during the pre-Ford era, were not pastiche.

-It’s commonly understood that X200 was an amalgam of at least three competing styling proposals, something which is by no means uncommon practice within car design studios.
-However, in most cases the blending process is such that the joins appear (at least broadly) seamless.
-That isn’t so evident in this case.
-Because if you’re unclear as to what a committee car looks like, don’t bother looking at an XJ-S, you will find it right here.
+It has been stated that X200 was an amalgam of at three competing styling proposals, a matter which is common practice within car design studios.
+However, in most cases the blending process is such that the joins appear broadly seamless.
+That isn’t evident in this case.
+Because if any lack of clarity exists as to what a committee car looks like, the answer lies before you.

-Like all Jaguar’s from this period, S-Type’s surfaces are slightly flabby, lacking the surface tension that characterised the much-admired ‘Lyons line’ of old.
 With sufficient conviction in its execution, the Mark 2 inspired nose treatment might have worked.
-However, the shallow angle of the grille – itself an oddly unfinished, featureless device which was clearly intended to simply evoke a memory of the older car – ensures the effect is one of parody, rather than homage.
-The grille was hastily restyled in 2001, the same time as those frightful rubbing strips were expunged.
-In addition, the shutline management at the nose leaves something to be desired.
+However, the shallow mounting of the Mark 2-influenced grille, itself an unfinished looking device which was clearly intended to be a modernist take of its earlier iteration, ensures the effect is one of parody, rather than homage.
+The grille was hastily restyled in 2002, the same time as those detestable rubbing strips were expunged.
+Additionally, the shutline management at the nose leaves a good deal to be desired.

 For the retro nose treatment to have been convincing, it needed to be supported by an equally nostalgic rear.
 Here, X200 falls apart entirely.
-Firstly, when you look at the Lyons cars, you’ll find the rear tapers noticeably towards the tail, lending his cars an athleticism their sheer sides would otherwise have denied them.
+Firstly, when you look at a Lyons-era Jaguar, you’ll find the rear tapers noticeably, lending his designs a grace and athleticism their sheer sides would otherwise have denied them.
 Here, no such thing occurred, so from the rear three quarters, the car appears flabby, limp and under-resolved.

-One gets a clear sense that Jaguar’s stylists either couldn’t entirely commit to the Mark 2 template at the rear, or (more likely) were being pulled in too many directions, because the tail styling is a fudge, having more in common with the XJ series than any of the so-called ‘Utah-bodied’ Sixties Jaguar saloons from which it is said to have been inspired.
+One gets a clear sense that Jaguar stylists either couldn’t entirely commit to the Mark 2 template, or (more likely) were being pulled in too many directions.
+Because the tail styling is a fudge, having more in common with the later XJ series cars than any of the Sixties Jaguar saloons from which it is said to have been inspired.

 Most egregious is the oval shaped numberplate cutout.
-Clearly shaped to harmonise with the tail-lamps, but in fact, both are simply varying degrees of wrong.
-The coup de grâce however was the mammoth protruding bumper panel which has the effect of pulling the eye simultaneously outwards and downwards.
-Grille aside, it’s X200’s visual nadir.
+Shaped to harmonise with the tail-lamps, both are simply varying degrees of wrong.
+The coup de grâce however was the mammoth protruding bumper panel which has the effect of pulling the eye simultaneously downwards and outwards.

 These are some of the things we talk about when we talk about the S-Type.
-We talk about failure, about missed opportunities too, but now when we do so, it’s with a good deal less vitriol than of yore.
+We talk about failure, about missed opportunities too, but when we do so, it’s now with resignation, rather than opprobrium.